pybpod/pybpod-api/docs/source/index.rst

 Questions?
 ==========
-If you have any questions or want to report a problem with this library please fill a issue `here <https://bitbucket.org/fchampalimaud/pybpod-api/issues>`_.
+If you have any questions or want to report a problem with this library please fill in an issue `here <https://bitbucket.org/fchampalimaud/pybpod-api/issues>`_.

 .. high level toc tree